RichardJRL/100DaysOfCode-TangoWithDjango/workflow.md

    1. Add the Django template tag `{% load staticfiles %}` at the top of the file, just *below* the `<!DOCTYPE html>` line (which must always be the first line, just like `#!/bin/bash` should be in a script)
    2. Add a reference to the static media file inside an HTML `<IMG>` tag.
 E.g. `<img src="{% static 'images/rango.jpg' %}" alt="Picture of Rango" />`

-## Serving a Dynamic Media File on a Webpage
+## Serve a Dynamic Media File on a Webpage
 1. Create a `media` directory in the Django project's root
 2. In the Django project's `settings.py`
    1. Define the media directory's location using the `MEDIA_DIR` variable.
 E.g. `MEDIA_DIR = os.path.join(BASE_DIR, 'media')`